-(A) to withstand significant financial losses and
+- To withstand significant financial losses, and

 Here are five of the most common spread betting mistakes made by new spread bettors.
 It’s worth noting that these mistakes are common among novice financial traders of any type.

 Don’t make the common mistake of just jumping into the financial markets, making random bets just because you think, well, they might work out.
-Before ever risking your money, it’s well worth the time and effort to create a solid trading plan – a strategy with which you will approach financial spread betting.
+Before ever risking your money, it’s well worth the time and effort to learn about trading and create a solid trading plan – a strategy with which you will approach financial spread betting.

-That includes such things as deciding on what indicators – technical or fundamental – you will use to analyse market opportunities and enter a trade, deciding on your initial betting stake size, and clear direction on at what price points you will enter and exit each trade.
+That includes such things as deciding on what method – technical or fundamental – you will use to analyse market opportunities and enter a trade, deciding on your initial betting stake size, and clear direction on at what price points you will enter and exit each trade.
 That’s the approach that experienced, successful traders use.

-The approach that new spread bettors unfortunately often make is either failing to have a trading plan or failing to stick to their trading plan – making unwise moves such as, if the market moves a couple of points against them, suddenly abandoning their strategy and reversing their position in the market.
+The approach that new spread bettors unfortunately often take is either failing to have a trading plan or failing to stick to their trading plan – making unwise moves such as, if the market moves a couple of points against them, suddenly abandoning their strategy and reversing their position in the market.
 That kind of move usually results in two losing bets.

 Another common mistake of new spread bettors stems from impatience.
 Traders who are new to financial spread betting are prone to making the mistake of betting much too frequently.
 They are impatient to start making money, and rather than wait for a good, solid opportunity to make a bet in line with their trading strategy, they decide to just “take a flyer” on something.
-This is almost a sure-fire way to lose money.

 Even if they see no promising bet opportunities within the space of several hours, or even for an entire trading day, they are content to stand aside from the markets and simply do nothing.
-By taking that path, they preserve their betting capital for the next time that a golden opportunity arises.
+By taking that path, they preserve their capital for the next time that a golden opportunity arises.

 They have difficulty in letting any significant length of time pass without placing a bet, much less going an entire trading day without doing so.
 Such impatience nearly always leads to bad betting decisions, and such bad decisions rarely result in winning bets.

 Unfortunately, by the time such an opportunity to make a huge winning spread bet materialises, many spread bettors new to the game have lost most, or all, of their trading capital, and therefore aren’t in a position to take advantage of the really great opportunity.

 The easiest way to preserve your trading capital is with the use of stop-loss orders that strictly limit the amount of money that you are risking on each bet.
 Wisely limiting your losses keeps you in a position to continue making potentially winning bets.

 The remedy to that problem is to carefully manage how much you bet and risk on each individual spread bet so that you can withstand a string of small losing trades and still have plenty of money left to bet with.

 This is one of the most common trading mistakes of financial traders everywhere, but it is particularly common among new traders.
 An example of how this scenario plays out is as follows:

-- You place a “buy” bet on a stock trading with a spread of £50-£52, placing a stop-loss order at £46
+- You place a “buy” bet on a stock trading with a spread of £50-£52, placing a stop-loss order at £46.

-- The market price falls, approaching the £46 level, but instead of simply accepting a small loss, you either pull your stop-loss order altogether, or move it further down, say, to £38
+- The market price falls, approaching the £46 level, but instead of simply accepting a small loss, you either pull your stop-loss order altogether, or move it further down, say, to £38.

-- The price of the stock continues to decline, down to £40; if you had left your original stop in place, you would have already been out of the market with a small, manageable loss; instead, you are still in the market, and your loss is now twice as big as it would have been if you hadn’t moved your stop-loss order
+- The price of the stock continues to decline, down to £40; if you had left your original stop in place, you would have already been out of the market with a small, manageable loss; instead, you are still in the market, and your loss is now twice as big as it would have been if you hadn’t moved your stop-loss order.

 - Rather than accepting the fact that you were simply wrong about the stock price going up, now that it has fallen to a lower price, you are “sure” that it will turn to the upside now from this lower price.
 So you place a second buy bet with the spread at £40-£42, and put stop-loss orders for both of your bets down at £34.